Penrhyn Castle

 Penrhyn Castle, Medieval castle in Llandygai, Wales

-The present structure, designed by Thomas Hopper, replaced a medieval fortress in 1820 through funds generated from Jamaican sugar plantations and Welsh slate quarries.
+The present structure was designed by Thomas Hopper in 1820, replacing an earlier fortress that stood on the site.
+Its construction was funded by wealth generated from Jamaican sugar plantations and Welsh slate quarries.

-The castle tower features an Italian inscription 'essere amato amando' connected to a romance between Baron's daughter and an Italian gardener.
+The castle tower features an Italian inscription 'essere amato amando' connected to a romance between the Baron's daughter and an Italian gardener.
+This hidden message tells a personal love story carved into the building's stonework.

 Location: Llandygai